-The 2013 eastern Pacific hurricane season outlook is an official product of the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center
+The 2014 eastern Pacific hurricane season outlook is an official product of the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center (CPC),

 Interpretation of NOAA’s eastern Pacific hurricane season outlook

-Therefore, residents, businesses, and government agencies of coastal and near-coastal regions are urged to prepare for every hurricane season regardless of this, or
+residents, businesses, and government agencies of coastal and near-coastal regions are urged to prepare for every hurricane season regardless of this, or any other,

-any other, seasonal outlook.
-NOAA, the Federal Emergency Management Agency (FEMA), the NHC, the Small Business Administration, and the American Red Cross all provide
+seasonal outlook.
+NOAA, the Federal Emergency Management Agency (FEMA), the NHC, the Small Business Administration, and the American Red Cross all provide important

 NOAA does not make seasonal hurricane landfall predictions

 NOAA does not make seasonal hurricane landfall predictions.
 Hurricane landfalls are largely determined by the weather patterns in place as the hurricane approaches,

 which are only predictable when the storm is several days of making landfall.

 Nature of this Outlook and the “likely” ranges of activity